 Who doesn’t like walking on sand?
 When there is sand, there is likely a beach!
 Walking on your local beach can see more benefits than previously thought.
 It not only helps you get Vitamin D, you also help cure your bunions.

-What to look for in running shoes that are designed for bunions
+What to look for in bunion running shoes

-Here are my criteria I use when choosing the best pair of running shoes:
+Here is my criteria I use when choosing the best pair of running shoes:

 Buying from the right place